-When you start using Notebooks’ task management after using apps that are exclusively focussed on getting things done, you may be surprised by Notebooks’ flexibility:
+When you start using Notebooks’ task management after using apps that are exclusively focused on getting things done, you may be surprised by Notebooks’ flexibility:

 - You can turn regular books into a task lists, and all items you add to that book – short notes, multi page documents, photos, PDF documents – turn into tasks.